brhr-iwao/MOPAC7SP/README.md

  #### An example
- 1．An example of methanol in water is shown in [COSMO Validation](http://openmopac.net/manual/cosmo_validation.html) web page in [openmopac.net](http://openmopac.net) .
+ 1．Methanol in water example is shown in [COSMO Validation](http://openmopac.net/manual/cosmo_validation.html) web page in [openmopac.net](http://openmopac.net) .
 Let's execute the calculation example.
 The input is:
  ```
  debug eps=78.4 precise am1 1scf
  Methanol